pocmigrator/VulnExV/README.md

 # VulnExV
-> This tool aims to help you verify **the potential vulnerability exploitation risk** of third-party libraries used in your project
+> This tool aims to help you verify **the potential vulnerability exploitation risk** of third-party libraries used in your project.
 >
 **Paper: Automated Vulnerability Exploitation Verification for Third-party Library Dependencies in Client Software**